codeforamerica/open_data_catalog/README.md

     $ python manage.py runserver

+### Adding to the Models

+If you need to add or take away from the models that you've already synced with your database (currently `test.db`) -- then you need to run the following commands to migrate the changes.

+    $ python manage.py schemamigration data_catalog --auto
+    $ python manage.py migrate data_catalog

 ### Uploading to DotCloud ###

 If you've already signed up for an account on DotCloud and installed the